Installation manual

 Description

-The password should match the one configured in AURA Web.
-Avoid using the default one.
+The secret api token should match the one configured in AURA Web.

 Verify if AURA Web is running